The Flying Saucer Pie Company, Mural and Exploring Mars

 Unless we have company over for dinner, there is no justification for my husband and me to polish off an entire pie.
 We would need some willing participants to help us eat one.

 The mural on the side of the building is colorful and amusing.
 While the pies may be described as “out of this world” the red planet and the little green man depicted on the right side of the mural is suggestive of the planet Mars and an extraterrestrial so often illustrated in comic books or movies of the past.

 The spaceman on the left-hand side is representative of a United States astronaut floating in space.

 Were you aware that we have had a science laboratory rover named Curiosity exploring the planet Mars ever since 2012?
 It is gathering and sending back information which may someday lead to human exploration on that 4th planet from our sun.
 Another more advanced rover is in the planning stages for 2020.

 Below is a fascinating video showing what Curiosity has accomplished as well as some of the earlier Mars rovers.

-Personally I find it hard to believe that we are the only life forms in our entire solar system or what lies beyond in the vast universe.
+I find it hard to believe that we are the only life forms in our entire solar system or what lies beyond in the vast universe.
 There may or may not be little green men.
-If in fact UFOs have some type of life forms studying us from afar, they would obviously be more advanced than us.
+If UFOs have some life forms studying us from afar, they would obviously be more advanced than us.
 We must appear much like savages to them with all of the killing taking place on earth.
 Why risk an encounter?

-The local news channels often feature the long lines of people waiting for their pies starting prior to Thanksgiving.
-In reading reviews of the pies there are some negatives mixed in amidst the positives.
-All I can surmise is that this business which never advertises but always has huge crowds of people vying to purchase their favorite types of pies year after year…they are obviously doing something right.
+The local news channels often feature the long lines of people waiting for their pies starting before Thanksgiving.
+In reading reviews of the pies, there are some negatives mixed in amidst the positives.
+All I can surmise is that this business which never advertises but always has enormous crowds of people vying to purchase their favorite types of pies year after year they are obviously doing something right.